scala/scala-lang/_posts/2017-10-09-scalamacros.md

 with the scala.reflect-based macro system.
 Some scala.reflect macros rely on advanced capabilities beyond what blackbox macros support.
-Most notably, these features include (but are not limited to) whitebox def macros and macro annotations.

 By not supporting these advanced features, we put ourselves a fragile situation where we risk forcing Scala users to remain on old versions of the compiler.